Pentatonix: At Home, We Need a Little Christmas, and The Lucky Ones (2020–2021)

-Evergreen & Holidays Around the World (2021–present)
+Evergreen, Holidays Around the World, and The Greatest Christmas Hits (2021–2024)

 On September 27, 2021, Pentatonix announced their fifth upcoming Christmas-themed album, Evergreen, and released the single "It's Been a Long, Long Time" on the same day.
 They later released their rendition of "I Just Called to Say I Love You" as a single.
 Their renditions of "Over the River" with Lindsey Stirling and "The Prayer" were also released as singles.
 The album was released on October 29, 2021.
-Its title track is an original song.
+The title track is an original song.
 The tour for the album, "Pentatonix: The Evergreen Christmas Tour 2021," began on November 27, 2021.
 The album was nominated for the best traditional pop vocal album at the 2023 Grammy Awards.
-Following the album the group released a 70-track compilation album of previously-released Christmas music called "White Christmas."
+Following the album the group released a 70-track compilation album of previously released Christmas music called "White Christmas."

-On September 21, 2022, they announced their sixth Christmas album, Holidays Around the World, and released the single “Prayers for This World” the same day.
-The album focuses on celebrating different cultures during the holiday season, and includes new versions of songs previously released by the band plus three originals: "Kid on Christmas" with Meghan Trainor, "Star on Top", and "Prayers For This World".
+On September 21, 2022, they announced their sixth Christmas album, Holidays Around the World, and released the single "Prayers for This World" the same day.
+The album focuses on celebrating different cultures during the holiday season, and includes new versions of songs previously released by the band plus four originals: "Kid on Christmas" with Meghan Trainor, "Star on Top", "Prayers For This World", and "Invincible".
 The album was released October 28, 2022.
 The group also announced their 2022 North American Christmas tour "Pentatonix: A Christmas Spectacular".
 It was preceded by a one-off show at the Hollywood Bowl with Darren Criss on September 29.
 The tour began on November 17 in Oakland, California.

-On December 9, 2022, they released a second version of "Do You Hear What I Hear" with Matteo, Virginia, and Andrea Bocelli.
+On December 9, 2022, they released a second version of "Do You Hear What I Hear" with Matteo, Virginia, and Andrea Bocelli, which appeared in the deluxe edition of the Bocelli album A Family Christmas released in 2023.

+On August 11, 2023 Pentatonix released a new original single called "I Rise".
+In September 2023, they announced another Christmas compilation album called The Greatest Christmas Hits on their website, which was followed by a subsequent tour.
+On September 25, 2023 they released the lead single, "Please Santa Please".
+The album was released on October 20, 2023, and features 8 new songs.

+In 2024, the group released the single "Meet Me Next Christmas" for the romantic comedy film of the same name.

+Christmas in the City (2025–present)

+In early 2025, Pentatonix signed to Republic Records.
+On September 25, 2025 the group announced their seventh Christmas-themed album "Christmas in the City", which is scheduled for a release on October 24, 2025.
+They also released an original single, "Bah Humbug".
+They will embark on the Christmas in the City tour in North America starting on November 8 in West Valley City, Utah.